 Hiking is one of my favorite activities to do.
 I love the peace of being in the woods.
 The key to a successful hike is being prepared.
 It may be slightly overwhelming trying to decide which essentials to take with you on your expedition into the countryside, especially if you don’t often spend much time away from your creature comforts.
 The list below covers the key items to pack in your bag to ensure your trip runs as smoothly and enjoyably as possible.

 Even if your weather app promises no rain before your outdoor venture, do yourself a favour and pack your waterproofs anyway.
 Getting caught in the rain is bad enough without your clothes being soaked through for the remainder of your trip.
 A light windbreaker should fit easily into your backpack, and will most likely come in handy at one point or another.

 Plenty of thermals

-Considering the climate of the UK is generally cool and cloudy, being wise enough to pack a good selection of spare thermals is a very good idea.
+Considering your climate before heading out is vital as well.
+If the time of year is cool and cloudy, being wise enough to pack a good selection of spare thermals is a very good idea.
 This especially applies if you’re camping overnight, when temperatures can dip to the lows, even at the height of summer.

 Of course, the beauty of nature is far more appreciated through the eye, but taking some photographic evidence with you back home will help bring back happy memories of your trip into the wild.
 Opt for a compact camera, or simply use the one on your phone- no clunky DSLRs if you’re planning on hiking anywhere.